buttonsrtoys/mvvm_plus/README.md

 ## Listening to other widget's ViewModels

-ViewModel adds a `get` method that retrieves models registered by another ViewModels or by a Registrar widget, but does not listen for future changes.
+ViewModel has a `get` method that retrieves models registered by other ViewModels or by Registrar widget, but does not listen for future changes.
 For that, use `listenTo` from within your ViewModel:

     final text = listenTo<MyOtherWidgetViewModel>().someText;

-`listenTo` adds the `buildView` method as a listener to queue View to build every time MyOtherWidgetViewModel.notifyListeners() is called.
+`listenTo` adds the `buildView` method as a listener to queue View to build every time the `notifyListeners` method of MyOtherWidgetViewModel is called.
 If you want to do more than just queue a build, you can give `listenTo` a listener function:

     listenTo<MyWidgetViewModel>(listener: myListener);